nicoMerc/refcards/ansible/EN.md

 ## Ansible Playbooks
 A playbook is the gathering between hosts where will be applied tasks.
+It is a multi-purpose, reusable and simple configuration management and deployment system.

+Playbooks can:

+  - Declaring configurations

+  - Orchestrate the steps of any manual process ordered across multiple machine sets in a defined order

+  - start tasks synchronously or asynchronously

 **Install package on RHEL servers**
 ```yaml